Types of Financial Aid

 Soka Merit Scholarships – Highly qualified applicants will be considered for the Merit Scholarship.
 There is no application for this scholarship.
 This scholarship is awarded each year based on merit as determined during the admissions process.
 The top ranking applicant(s) who accepts the admission offer will receive the scholarship award.
 Scholarship awards are renewable annually and subject to the student’s continued Satisfactory Academic Progress.

-Soka Academic Merit Scholarship – Each year, the Scholarship Committee selects the top five undergraduate students from SUA’s 1st year, 2nd year, and 3rd year undergraduate classes to receive the academic merit scholarships for the following academic year.
-The awardees receive a $10,000 scholarship each.
+Soka Academic Merit Scholarship – Each year, the Scholarship Committee selects the top three undergraduate students from SUA’s 1st year, 2nd year, and 3rd year undergraduate classes to receive the academic merit scholarships for the following academic year.
+The awardees receive a $5,000 scholarship each.
 The scholarships are not based upon financial need.

 Although the Soka Academic Merit Scholarship are given only for a single year, awardees can be selected again in subsequent years.
 Selection is based on outstanding academic performance for that year and not on cumulative performance.
 A selection committee is formed each year making final recommendations to the University President who announces the recipients of the Academic Merit scholarships in the fall of each academic year.